autopi-io/documentation/docs/cloud/device_management/change_history.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-The **Device Change History** page gives you a clear overview of all configuration and state changes applied to a device, both recent and historical.
-It’s a useful tool for tracking what was changed, when it happened, and whether those changes were applied successfully.
-This helps with troubleshooting, auditing configuration updates, and understanding the current state of your device.

----
+This guide will walk you through accessing and interpreting your device's complete change history.
+View all configuration and state changes applied to your device, verify successful deployments, identify failed updates, and maintain a comprehensive audit trail for compliance and troubleshooting purposes.

+What you'll learn:
+- How to access and navigate the device change history.
+- How to interpret successful and failed configuration changes.
+- How to track when changes were applied and their outcomes.
+- How to analyze detailed change information by device type.
+- How to use state results for in-depth troubleshooting.
+- How to verify configuration deployments and identify issues.
+- How to maintain audit trails for compliance and governance.

 ## Change History Table